LuisScoccola/persistable/paper/paper.md

 **DBSCAN.**
 The algorithm was introduced in [@dbscan], and an implementation is available at [@scikit-learn].
 DBSCAN takes two parameters, a scale parameter and a density threshold, which are used to construct a graph on the data.
-This graph models the connectivity properties of the data, with respect to the chosen parameters, and the DBSCAN clustering is the set of components of this graph.
+This graph models the connectivity properties of the data with respect to the chosen parameters, and the DBSCAN clustering is the set of components of this graph.
 A main advantage of DBSCAN is that the output clustering is very interpretable in terms of the chosen parameters; meanwhile, a major difficulty for practitioners is the choice of these parameters, especially without a priori knowledge of the scale of the data (see, e.g., [@dbscan-2]).

 **HDBSCAN.**
-The algorithm was introduced in [@campello2013density], and a high performance implementation is in [@mcinneshealyastels].
+The algorithm was introduced in [@campello2013density], and a high-performance implementation is in [@mcinneshealyastels].
-HDBSCAN can be seen as a hierarchical version of DBSCAN, which eliminates the dependence on the scale parameter by considering the hierarchical clustering defined by fixing a density threshold, and letting the distance scale vary.
+HDBSCAN can be seen as a hierarchical version of DBSCAN that eliminates the dependence on the scale parameter by considering the hierarchical clustering defined by fixing a density threshold and letting the distance scale vary.
 The algorithm extracts a single clustering from this hierarchy according to a certain notion of persistence, using an additional minimum cluster size parameter.
 Eliminating the scale parameter makes HDBSCAN easier to use than DBSCAN in many cases, but choosing the density threshold can still be a challenge for practitioners.
 The implementation of [@mcinneshealyastels] has visualization functionality which aides in the choice of minimum cluster size.